kjgarza/kjgarza.github.io/portfolio/case-ux-a.md

     image: "/uploads/2022/02/19/map-harvester Medium.png"
     alt_text: Day 2  - Map & Lighting demos
 - template: content-feature
-  block: feature-no-image
+  block: list-1
-  media_alignment: Right
   slug: findings
   headline: Findings
-  content: |
-    01 FORMAT Both XML and JSON need to be provided for different use cases 02 FREQUENCY Monthly and daily harvesting are of the essence 03 METADATA Most cases will need only metadata but citation data could packaged separately 04 FREEMIUM A tiered business model is possible with a Premium service for for-profits 05 CRM Tight integration with the DataCite CRM will be needed 06 SNAPSHOTS For-profits would prefer snapshots due to the high demands on frequency
+  items:
+    - item:
+      - headline:  01 FORMAT
+      - content: Both XML and JSON need to be provided for different use cases
+    - item:
+      - headline: 02 FREQUENCY
+      - content: Monthly and daily harvesting are of the essence
+    - item:
+      - headline: 03 METADATA
+      - content: Most cases will need only metadata but citation data could packaged separately
+    - item:
+      - headline:  04 FREEMIUM
+      - content:  A tiered business model is possible with a Premium service for for-profits
+    - item:
+      - headline: 05 CRM
+      - content: Tight integration with the DataCite CRM will be needed
+    - item:
+      - headline: 06 SNAPSHOTS
+      - content: For-profits would prefer snapshots due to the high demands on frequency
 - template: content-feature
   block: feature-no-image
   media_alignment: Right